python-zk/kazoo/docs/basic_usage.rst

 Kazoo includes a higher level API that watches for data and children modifications that's easier to use as it doesn't require re-setting the watch every time the event is triggered.
-It also passes in the data and :class:`~kazoo.client.ZnodeStat` when watching a node or the list of children when watching a nodes children.
+It also passes in the data and :class:`~kazoo.protocol.states.ZnodeStat` when watching a node or the list of children when watching a nodes children.
 Watch functions registered with this API will be called immediately and every time there's a change, or until the function returns False.
 If `allow_session_lost` is set to `True`, then the function will no longer be called if the session is lost.

 The following methods provide this functionality: